 Adequate consumption will also help prevent conditions that happen due to a deficiency of vitamin C, such as scurvy.

-According to the NIH, half a cup of raw, red pepper provides 117 micrograms (mcg) retinol activity equivalents of vitamin A, which is 13% of the recommended %DV.
+According to the NIH, half a cup of raw, red pepper provides

 The form of vitamin A that orange and red peppers contain is called beta carotene, which the body converts into the active form of vitamin A. Beta carotene is what gives these peppers their orange and red colors.